aws-samples/ec2-lamp-server/README.md

 ## ec2-lamp-server
-[AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates to provision [Amazon EC2](https://aws.amazon.com/ec2/) instance with LAMP, LEMP, LAPP or LEPP stack.
+[AWS CloudFormation](https://aws.amazon.com/cloudformation/) template to provision Amazon Linux/Ubuntu [Amazon EC2](https://aws.amazon.com/ec2/) instance with PHP, Apache/Nginx, MySQL/MariaDB/PostgreSQL, i.e. LAMP, LEMP, LAPP or LEPP stack.

 ## Description
 [LAMP](https://aws.amazon.com/what-is/lamp-stack/) is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL (or MariaDB); and the programming language, PHP.
 It is a common open source web platform for many of the web's popular applications.
 Variations include LEMP which replaces web server with Nginx, LAPP which replaces database server with PostgreSQL, and LEPP which uses Nginx and PostgreSQL.
 According to [W3Techs](https://w3techs.com/), PHP is used by more than [70%](https://w3techs.com/technologies/overview/programming_language), and either Nginx or Apache is used by more than [60%](https://w3techs.com/technologies/overview/web_server) of websites as of 2023.